-How to Develop a Small Business Twitter Marketing Strategy
+How to Build a Small Business Twitter Marketing Strategy

 Let’s be real, it is 100% necessary for businesses to have a presence on social media today.
 When done correctly, brands can position themselves in front of customers and the impact is clear.
 According to a study conducted by Social Sprout, 9 out of 10 consumers will purchase products from a brand they follow on social media.
 This figure alone provides a strong argument for why a small business Twitter marketing strategy needs to be rock solid.